 What Is Narcolepsy

-Narcolepsy is broadly defined as excessive daytime sleepiness and sudden loss of muscle tone (Cataplexy).
+Narcolepsy is defined as excessive daytime sleepiness and sudden loss of muscle tone (Cataplexy).

-But to be formally diagnosed, a stay overnight in a sleep center is required.
-Several questions will be asked during the visit, and just as many tests will be completed.
+However, staying overnight in a sleep center is required to be formally diagnosed.
+Several questions will be asked during the visit, and many tests will be completed.